If we want fashion to be sustainable, we must slow down.

 Fair trade, organic cotton and recycled fabrics are all great buzzwords when it come to discussions about sustainable fashion, but the fact is that we simply consume too much.

 Our goal at Senza Tempo is to create a garment you’ll wear through the seasons and for years to come, not to get you to buy something new every other week.

-Unlike most of us today, they were mindful and thoughtful with their purchases because they had to be — money and fabric shortages during the depression and war years instilled frugality.
+It’s the way our grandmothers shopped.
+Unlike most of us today, they were thoughtful with their purchases because they had to be — money and fabric were scarce.
+Clothing was expensive.
+The depression and war years instilled a frugality we hardly know.
 They had capsule wardrobes before the term ever entered the lexicon.

 In order to be sustainable, we’ll have to adopt these principles again today to head off the looming environmental crisis.